-The programme has a budget of about EUR 5 million (HUF 1 640 million).
+The programme had a budget of about EUR 5 million (HUF 1 640 million).

-In 2018, new crisis centres, clandestine shelters and exit houses became operational.
-Crisis management clinics have been set up in 7 regions of the country.
-In addition, the victim assistance system was developed by the Hungarian Government.
+In 2018, new crisis centres, clandestine shelters and exit houses were commissioned.
+Crisis management clinics were established in 7 regions of the country.
+In addition, the victim support system was developed by the Hungarian Government.

 In addition, social professionals (about 5 000 people) working in the child protection system were able to participate in further training.
 The aim of the project (EFOP-1.2.4-VEKOP-16 Kríziskezelő szolgáltatások fejlesztése) was to provide further knowledge and changing attitudes in the topic of child prostitution and child trafficking.
 The budget is about EUR 3.24 million (HUF 1.16 billion).
 [2020 Follow up report on National Social Inclusion Strategy (MNTFS 2020 nyomonkövetési jelentés)]

 EFOP-1.2.1 'Safety net for families' (EFOP-1.2.1 Védőháló a családokért) is a complex programme, aiming to support experts providing training for individuals or groups to help families get stronger.
 Preventing domestic violence is part of its main goals.

 There are no other programmes on this topic that offered to a wide range of young people and funded by the Hungarian state.
 The reasons for this may be that the priorities of the government focus on other areas such as solutions to demographical challenges in Hungary related to population decline or the cross-sectorial approach to youth policy.